grafana/k6-docs/docs/sources/next/javascript-api/k6-html/selection/selection-prevall.md

 ---
 title: 'Selection.prevAll([selector])'
-excerpt: 'Get all preceding siblings of each element in the set of matched elements, optionally filtered by a selector.'
+descriptiontiontion: 'Get all preceding siblings of each element in the set of matched elements, optionally filtered by a selector.'
 ---

 # Selection.prevAll([selector])